klis87/normy/packages/normy/README.md

 It also works with nested objects with ids, no matter how deep.
 If an object with id has other objects with ids, then those will be normalized separately and parent object will have just reference to those nested objects.

+Notice, that it even works for array operations!
+It requires though 2 things first, config callback to compute array types `getArrayType` and some hints, what operations should be applied (in our case `\_\_append: 'books').
+We will cover this more in arrays chapter, but to give you some teaser, it is very flexible, we have numerous built-in operations, plus it is possible to create custom array operations.
+All of this should prevent any need to write any imperative code to update any data, no exceptions!

 ## Installation [:arrow_up:](#table-of-content)